Skip to main content

 • accounting.

-• triple-accredited status from the UK, European and US accrediting bodies (AMBA, EQUIS and AACSB)
+• We are among an elite group of business schools that hold triple-accredited status from the UK, European and US accrediting bodies (AMBA, EQUIS and AACSB).

 Flexible study options

-After the first year of your BSc International Business and Management with Study Year Abroad degree, you will have the option to transfer to any of our other specialist pathways:
+After the first year of your BSc International Business and Management with Study Year Abroad degree, you'll have the option to transfer to any of our other specialist pathways:

 • BSc Business and Management (Human Resources and Organisational Behaviour)